-One of the cheapest materials used for the shipbuilding process in the 19th and 20th century was asbestos, a mineral with very good insulation properties.
+One of the cheapest materials used for the shipbuilding process in the 19th and 20th centuries was asbestos, a mineral with very good insulation properties.
 At the beginning of the 20th century, it was discovered that it causes serious respiratory diseases.

-Many veterans were at risk not only because asbestos was found almost everywhere on a ship, but also because they were working in small rooms like the turbine, engine or boiler rooms where there was little or no ventilation.
-Without protective gear asbestos dust was easily inhaled into the lungs.
+Many veterans were at risk not only because asbestos was found almost everywhere on a ship, but also because they were working in small rooms like the turbine, engine, or boiler rooms where there was little or no ventilation.
+Without protective gear, asbestos dust was easily inhaled into the lungs.

-Among other duties, Navy shipfitters are in charge with installing and repairing pipes, but also the rest of the equipment found on a ship.
+Among other duties, Navy shipfitters are in charge of installing and repairing pipes, but also the rest of the equipment found on a ship.
 The sonar domes and tanks are not everyday responsibilities for a shipfitter, but they are among the important ones.
 Asbestos exposure was possible through their work environment.
 They were performing their jobs mostly in the pump rooms, but they were also present anywhere where their mechanical aptitudes were imperative.